xacce/AutoLookup/README.md

-﻿The code generates initialization and update logic for ISystem.
-Essentially, you write this

-(Namespace required)
+﻿Generate constructor and update methods  for  Lookup/Handle structures

+Also supports EntityStorageLookup/Handle
+Also works with structs placed inside system.
+Also supports managed systems [AutoLookups(true)]

 ```csharp